“Every day brings a chance for you to draw in a breath, kick off your shoes, and dance.” - Oprah Winfrey

-The fact that dance education is also available to a much more diverse group of people is also helping people from many different backgrounds get dance training.
+The fact that dance education is also available to a much more diverse group of people is also helping people from many different backgrounds take dance classes London.

 As you’ve probably understood, ballet is the gold standard when it comes to dancing and the masters of ballet are talented athletes and artists.